DarkWanderer/metrics-cpp/README.md

 ## Limitations & compromises

 * Due to limited number of locks employed, there is no strong consistency guarantee between different metrics
 * If a particular thread changes two counters and serialization happens in the middle, you may see a value for one counter increasing but not for the other - until the next time metrics are collected.
-Hence, care must be taken when creating alerts based on metrics differential.
+Hence, care must be taken when creating alerts based on metrics differential
-* For same reason, histogram 'sum' and 'count' may be out of sync due to atomics being used - average value may be off on small number of samples
+* For same reason, histogram 'sum' may be out of sync with total count - skewing the average value with ⅟n asymptotic upper bound
 * It's not possible to _remove_ metrics from a `Registry` - conceptually shared with Prometheus
 * Boost::accumulators do not correctly work under MacOS, which prevents Summary class from working there - more throrough investigation pending